Black Friday 2025

 {% set args = { post_type: 'restaurant', posts_per_page: -1 } %}

-This line of code is to declare to get posts from the 'restaurant' post type.
+This line of code is to declare getting posts from the 'restaurant' post type.

 The function mb.get_posts( ) is to get posts.
 And I also have a loop to get multiple posts as above.

-Since we just want to display only the restaurants which are featured, we need to add a condition inside the loop.
+Since we just want to display only the restaurants that are featured, we need to add a condition inside the loop.

 Add a condition inside the loop